ROSA Research Team

 POSTDOCTORAL RESEARCHER: Musculoskeletal Conditions

-Dr Tiffany Gill is an Senior Research Fellow in the Adelaide Medical School at the University of Adelaide and a Postdoctoral Researcher for the Registry of Older South Australians at SAHMRI.
+Dr Tiffany Gill is an Senior Research Fellow in the Adelaide Medical School at the University of Adelaide and a Postdoctoral Researcher for the Registry of Senior Australians (ROSA) at SAHMRI.

 Between 2011 and 2015 she was an NHMRC Early Career Fellow focusing on epidemiological issues and health system impacts (including costs) of musculoskeletal (MSK) conditions (particularly osteoarthritis (OA), osteoporosis and rheumatoid arthritis (RA)) within Australia.
 She originally trained as a physiotherapist and then developed a research interest focusing on the epidemiology of musculoskeletal conditions.